alexeilebedev/openacr/txt/intro/about.md

 It is the result of over 15 years of development and production use.
-The tools were initially written with the goal of formalizing construction of large mission criticial programs, but they ended up being suitable for all sorts of other things, and the code generation part took on a life of its own, eventually generating most of its own source code.
+The tools were initially written with the goal of formalizing construction of large mission critical programs, but they ended up being suitable for all sorts of other things, and the code generation part took on a life of its own, eventually generating most of its own source code.